 New York or California style, hand-tossed or deep dish, oven-baked or wood-fired, personal pie or monstrous wheels of sauce and cheese – whatever way you like your pizza (and even the ways you have yet to discover), South Lake Tahoe has it.
-From eateries dedicated to pizza alone to those that serve it up alongside Italian specialties and grillroom dishes, South Lake Tahoe pizza awaits in all sorts of places.
+From eateries dedicated to pizza alone to those that serve it up alongside Italian specialties and grillroom dishes, all sorts of places serve up pizza in South Lake Tahoe.
 Where to have pizza in South Tahoe isn’t so much the question, but when to have pizza?

 Answer: All.
 The.
 Time.
 We’re not being cloying; it’s true!
 Got a big group of hungry people?
 Pizza is a definite crowd-pleaser.
 Whether time slipped away and you need a slice to quiet the 2 a.m. stomach rumbles, or you’re ordering before noon and calling it breakfast, pizza is there.
 If you hit the flow out on the slopes and can’t bring yourself to leave, nearby pizza keeps the h-anger at bay.
 And even when you don’t want to go out but have nothing to cook, few sounds come closer to the “Hallelujah” chorus than the announcement of pizza delivery.

-Wondering when and how to grab a slice of South Lake Tahoe’s delicious pizza action?
+Wondering when and how to grab a slice of the action when it comes to pizza in South Lake Tahoe?
 Here are some of top times to share a pie.

 Pizza in South Lake Tahoe with a Group